tqtezos/minter-sdk/packages/minter-contracts/ligo/src/swaps/README.md

 ## Build instructions

-To compile the contract, just run `make`.
+To compile the contract, run `yarn compile-ligo`.

 ## Specification